 Click here to see information about 2025 benefits

 The HSA Advantage Plan uses coinsurance for all covered services and most prescriptions.
+Coinsurance only kicks in after you have met your annual deductible.

 The Signature Plan uses primarily copays for health system and in-network office visits and prescriptions; it uses coinsurance for some services after your deductible is met.
-Note: Copays do not count toward your deductible.
+Copays do not count toward your deductible.

 That means no deductible to meet and no copay or coinsurance for preventive services.
-So, don’t delay – keep up with your annual physicals and preventive screening exams.

 A deductible is the amount you pay for the cost of healthcare services and prescriptions you receive before the health system begins to pay its share.
 Your deductible amount varies based on three factors: